kubernetes-sigs/cluster-api/docs/proposals/20210526-cluster-class-and-managed-topologies.md

 for now (until further use cases emerge):
 - Basic types: boolean, integer, number, string
 - Basic validation, e.g. format, minimum, maximum, pattern, required, ...
-- Complex types: objects, arrays
+- Complex types: objects, maps and arrays
 - Defaulting
     - Defaulting will be implemented based on the CRD structural schema library and thus will have the same feature set as CRD defaulting.
 I.e., it will only be possible to use constant values as defaults.